Curriculum

 Art

-Art is led by Mr Matthews.
+Art is led by Mrs Neale.

 “My aim is to create an enjoyment and appreciation of art through high quality teaching and learning.
 Given the skills and confidence, every child at St. Raphael’s will work towards producing a piece of art that they can be proud of.”